 4. What steps will get me registered?

-Register for the Employment Center at http://www.mathjobs.org.
+Register for the Employment Center at http://www.mathjobs.org on September 8, 2014 and thereafter.
 This is free for job seekers.

 5. How are interviews arranged by employers?